Chingu-cohorts/pmrok-chgmgt/Section-08-Tools-&-Resources-for-PMs.md

 ## Tools

+Below are some tools and resources teams have found helpful in the past.
+Most of these were discovered by people like you, so if you find a resource or tool that was helpful please let us know! 🚀

 #### Chingu-X & The Wizard

 Chingu is a platform to launch opportunities for developers, but another part of Chingu is researching and developing ways to better facilitate those opportunities.
 We call this global collaboration lab Chingu-X, and they built: